Scheduling Your LLM Reinforcement Learning with Reasoning Trees: Related Work

 \subsection{Data Scheduling Algorithm in LLM Reinforcement Learning}

 Various data scheduling strategies have been proposed to enhance the reasoning capabilities in LLM Reinforcement Learning.
 These can be broadly categorized into static selection and dynamic adjustment methods.
 Representative of static selection is LIMR~\citep{1.15_data_limr}, which selected 1.4k examples from an 8.5k set for RLVR to match the performance of using the full set.
 In contrast, dynamic strategies make real-time adjustments during training.
-For instance, $R^3$ employs reverse curriculum reinforcement learning to simplify the model's exploration space~\citep{r3_add}.
-LPPO dynamically adjusts data weights based on model accuracy and provides online "prompts" for challenging problems to guide exploration~\citep{chen2025data}.
-SEED-GRPO focuses on model uncertainty~\citep{chen2025seed}, using token entropy to dynamically re-weight data.
-Furthermore, DELT leverages training gradients to measure the quality and learnability of data~\citep{dai2025data}, subsequently adjusting sample weights.
-However, these existing methods primarily rely on metrics such as accuracy and diversity, which overlook the structural relationships among data samples.
-In contrast, our work aims to quantify the learning potential of a query by analyzing its reasoning tree.
+For instance, $R^3$ employs reverse curriculum reinforcement learning to simplify the model's exploration space~\citep{r3_add}. \rebuttal{LPPO \citep{chen2025data} utilize the gradient of accuracy to prioritize data, effectively treating learning difficulty as a derivative of performance.
+Similarly, Seed-GRPO \citep{chen2025seed} employs semantic diversity (uncertainty) as a proxy for difficulty. } Furthermore, DELT leverages training gradients to measure the quality and learnability of data~\citep{dai2025data}, subsequently adjusting sample weights. \rebuttal{ However, these methods rely on outcome-based proxies (e.g., accuracy), effectively treating reasoning as a flat sequence~\citep{zhao2025redone, zhang2025aligning}.
+They overlook the inherent tree-structured solution space of reasoning tasks.
+In contrast, our approach explicitly leverages this topological structure.
+By analyzing the Reasoning Tree, we directly quantify a query’s `structural learnability', providing a more precise and principled measure of difficulty than performance statistics alone. }